Executive Summary

 The black line in the Outcome Figure below shows a business-as-usual scenario.
 This includes the introduction of a new generation of medium-range aircraft in 2035 and a new generation of the long-range aircraft in 2040, both featuring standard generational efficiency improvements.
 More details on the business-as-usual scenario are given in the Emission Baseline section.

 The addition of the bold measures to the conventional ones, shown as the green region in the figure below, is projected to achieve a cumulative 31% to 50% reduction in emissions by 2050.
-A detailed breakdown of the bold efficiency measured can also be found in Key Fact 1.
+A detailed breakdown of the bold efficiency measures can also be found in Key Fact 1 .

 The third bold measure is to better match aircraft design and operating ranges, ensuring more aircraft fly close to their design range.
 This could reduce fuel burn by 4% to 7% and can be achieved in three ways: